lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 Today each role handles its signing keys in its own one-off way, and rotating any of them runs through the same heavyweight governance path.
 Without a shared primitive, every new role re-invents key custody and rotation, and monitoring must learn each role's own conventions — multiplying operational risk.
 Standardizing delegation as a single, audited mechanism lets any role inherit the same rotation, revocation, and termination semantics, and lets monitoring treat every delegated key uniformly.

-KDF improvements unlock:
+EDF improvements unlock:

 - **Routine rotation as hygiene.** Periodic hot-key rotation limits the value of any single leaked key and shrinks the window in which an undetected compromise stays useful — a standard operational practice that the governance-gated path makes impractical today.
 - **Owners’ setup.** Owners increasingly prefer a multisig (or hard-wallet) over a bare EOA for stronger custody.
-- **Future signing-scheme migration.** The signing schemes KDF relies on are not post-quantum safe, and in the future the protocol might need to support such verification.
-Routing all signature verification through KDF means such a migration needs no protocol change, only a KDF upgrade itself.
+- **Future signing-scheme migration.** The signing schemes EDF relies on are not post-quantum safe, and in the future the protocol might need to support such verification.
+Routing all signature verification through EDF means such a migration needs no protocol change, only a EDF upgrade itself.

 ### Hot-key operational risk for Oracle and Council operators